 - Let the magic happen for about a week.

 - Stain the wood with the solution.
-Different type of wood will react very differently.
-We also diluted the solution with water to get different taint.
+Different types of wood will react very differently.
+We also diluted the solution with water to get different tint.
 We applied 2 coats.
 This step really is the result of trial-and-error!

 - Protect the wood with Saman water based flat varnish.

-Prior to artificially age the wood, we made some cutout, using a jigsaw, to act as drawer handle:
+Prior to artificially aging the wood, we made some cutouts, using a jigsaw, to act as drawer handles:

 The wood planks were fixed using black #8 X 1-1/4-Inch Square Drive Flooring Screw (Buy from Amazon).